WillJRoper/h5forest/docs/index.md

 ## License

-h5forest is released under the MIT License.
+h5forest is released under the GPL v3 License.
 See the [LICENSE](https://github.com/WillJRoper/h5forest/blob/main/LICENSE) file for details.